Autophobia: Research

+It is also noted that patients with death anxiety might also increase their inclination to a comorbid diagnosis of autophobia because these patients are so anxious about becoming seriously injured, finding themselves in dire or compromising situations and death that they become afraid of solitude.
+Autophobia-induced anxiety may occur along with other anxieties or phobias included in the agoraphobic cluster, often due to this fear of isolation during a time when they may be in need of assistance.

 Cultural references

 A comic was written on Tapastic called Autophobia in which a boy with a rocky family life navigates high school.

 In July 2018, Canadian musician deadmau5 released a song named Monophobia, featuring vocals from Rob Swire, with lyrics vaguely referring to the condition.

 A Telugu movie named Atithidevo Bhavah is released on this concept.